joshsee/raphaeljs-masking/README.md

-A Raphael Js DEMO to create a masking effect a HTML elemet
+A Raphael Js DEMO to create a image masking effect over a XHTML element

 Doesn't work in IE browsers.